National Mine Safety Administration

-The National Mine Safety Administration (NMSA) is an administration under the Ministry of Emergency Management of the State Council of China in charge of safety supervision and inspection of coal and non-coal mines.
+The National Mine Safety Administration (NMSA) is a national bureau under the Ministry of Emergency Management of the State Council of China in charge of safety supervision and inspection of coal and non-coal mines.

 History

 On 22 September 2020, the General Office of the Central Committee of the Chinese Communist Party and the General Office of the State Council released a notice transferring the safety supervision responsibilities of the Ministry of Emergency Management for non-coal mines (including geological exploration) to the National Mine Safety Administration.
 The National Mine Safety Administration was unveiled on 10 December 2020.